ChoralCloud/ChoralAcappella/readme.md

-# Cappella
+# Acappella
-Cappella is Choral's test Choral which is composed of the following devices:
+Acappella is Choral's test Choral which is composed of the following devices:
   - **Soprano**: Rasberry Pi + BME280 Digital Humidity, Pressure, and Temperature sensor

   License